-Staff seeks direction from the Executive Committee on a further revised draft Code of Conduct, copy attached as Exhibit A, to formally establish policies on appropriate conduct by Commissioners with the media and at Authority meetings.
+a.
+COMMISSIONER CODE OF CONDUCT.
+A staff report is included in the agenda packet.
+At its meeting on April 3, 2024, the Executive Committee voted unanimously (3-0) to approve a further revised draft Code of Conduct to formally establish policies on appropriate conduct by Commissioners with the media and at Authority meetings.